janis-commerce/api-list/README.md

 All of them are optional.

 ### get modelName()
-This is used to change the model name and don't use endpoint entity.
+Returns model name.
+It is intent to be used to change the model's name and it will not get the model name from endpoint

 ### get fieldsToSelect()
 This is used to indicate which fields should be selected from the DB.